Table of Contents

 diff list123 list456

 Download and extract the parallel_shell_proc.tar.xz archive to try the following parallel processing examples.
+You can also download the archive with the command

 Using State Files or Logs